 - Writing 21

-- Applications will be accepted in the fall and spring, dates are posted on calendar of events.
+- Applications will be accepted in the fall and spring, dates are posted on a calendar of events.
 All documents must be submitted and application completed for an applicant to be interviewed for candidacy.
+Upon completion and determination of potential candidacy, the applicant will be notified and must accept an invitation in writing to the program within 10 calendar days.

-If you are completing a bachelor’s degree, you can apply during the last semester by submitting a letter from the registrar indicating graduation date.
+If you are completing a bachelor’s degree, you can apply during the last semester by submitting an letter from the registrar indicating graduation date.

-Candidates are be required to complete 310 hours of coursework and training including 40 hours of classroom field-based experience and clinical teaching experience or internship.
+Candidates are required to complete 310 hours of coursework and training including 40 hours of classroom field-based experience and clinical teaching or internship.
 The course work and training includes understanding the required state curriculum, Texas Essential Knowledge and Skills (TEKS) in instructional planning, delivery and assessment in the EC-6 classroom.
 Integration of literacy and technology in other content areas, classroom management and the pedagogical foundations of the supplemental area of choice are also included.
 Deep dives into math and science in the classroom; data drive instruction and an introduction and preparation for the pedagogy and responsibilities of Texas educators are also included in the coursework and training.
-Candidates will also have to take and pass the TExES EC-6 and supplemental exam with approval from program to complete student teaching or internship.
+Candidates will also have to take and pass the TExES Core Subject EC-6 with Science of Teaching Reading (STR) and choice of supplemental area exam with approval from program to complete student clinical teaching or internship.